Aliases for SHMT1 Gene

 GeneCards Summary for SHMT1 Gene

 SHMT1 (Serine Hydroxymethyltransferase 1) is a Protein Coding gene.
 Diseases associated with SHMT1 include Adult Acute Lymphocytic Leukemia and Smith-Magenis Syndrome.
-Among its related pathways are Glucose / Energy Metabolism and Valine, leucine and isoleucine degradation.
+Among its related pathways are Valine, leucine and isoleucine degradation and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and pyridoxal phosphate binding.
 An important paralog of this gene is SHMT2.

 UniProtKB/Swiss-Prot for SHMT1 Gene